Derek Jeter is considered by many to be one of the best baseball players of his generation.

 Our choice for the best Derek Jeter rookie card is his 1993 Upper Deck SP Foil #279 card.
 The set, on issuance, was a massive hit among collectors and was a premium product from Upper Deck.

-The 290-card set featured a twenty-card prospect set featuring Jeter, along with rookie cards of Chipper Jones, Johnny Damon, and Manny Ramirez.
+The 290-card set featured a twenty-card prospect set featuring Jeter and rookie cards of Chipper Jones, Johnny Damon, and Manny Ramirez.

-The SP foil cards are highly sensitive to scratching and chipping, making it challenging to find cards in perfect condition.
-The Jeter SP rookie is not rare but was issued in more limited quantities than his other base rookie cards from 1993.
+The SP foil cards are susceptible to scratching and chipping, making it challenging to find cards in perfect condition.
+The Jeter SP rookie is not rare but is an iconic rookie card.
+It was issued in more limited quantities than his other base rookie cards from 1993.

-The total PSA population of Jeter's SP rookie card is over 22,000, although only 21 copies have received a Gem-Mint (PSA 10) grade.
-PSA 9 copies are a bit easier to come by - 618 total graded PSA 9 copies exist.
+The total PSA graded population of the 1993 SP Jeter is over 22,000, although only 21 copies have received a Gem-Mint (PSA 10) grade.
+PSA 9 copies are easier to come by - 618 total graded PSA 9 copies exist.

 2. 1993 Topps Gold Derek Jeter RC #98